What to Expect from the FPA Residency

 Well, let me tell you, the program far exceeded any of my expectations.
 It was extremely challenging, but incredibly rewarding.
 I was forced out of my comfort zone (many times over) and built relationships with peers and mentors that I expect will last a lifetime.

 The FPA Residency happens twice a year – usually in June and October.
 The program aims to fill the gap between the technical aspect of the CFP® exam and the role of a financial planner by focusing on communication techniques and the delivery method of financial planning recommendations.
-It encourages residents to stay “above the line” and pay attention to the way in which we communicate with clients as opposed to fixate on the numbers.
+It encourages residents to stay “above the line” and pay attention to the way in which we communicate with clients as opposed to fixating on the numbers.

-The FPA Residency can accommodate up to 30 Residents, but our program only had 17.
-The Residents come from a variety of backgrounds.
+The FPA Residency can accommodate up to 30 residents, but our program only had 17.
+The residents come from a variety of backgrounds.
 The only thing we had in common was that we had all passed the CFP® exam and came with 0-3 years of financial planning experience.
 About half of our group were recent college graduates having just entered the workforce, while the other half were career changers.

-Upon arrival, the Residents were immediately split into small teams of four or five based on personality questionnaires we had completed ahead of time.
+Upon arrival, the residents were immediately split into small teams of four or five based on personality questionnaires we had completed ahead of time.
 We worked within these small teams for the duration of the program.

-The FPA Residency is based on role-playing as if we were associate planners at a firm while working through three different case studies.
+The FPA Residency is based on role-playing as if we were Associate Planners at a firm while working through three different case studies.

-After each team had a chance to interview the clients, the Mentors provided meticulous feedback on each individual resident’s interviewing style in front of the rest of the Residents.
+After each team had a chance to interview the clients, the mentors provided meticulous feedback on each individual resident’s interviewing style in front of the rest of the residents.
 Immediately following the feedback session, it was time to prepare for the data-gathering meeting.
 For the first two cases, each team was assigned a different element of the financial to prepare.
 It was then our task to seamlessly integrate our piece of the financial plan with the other teams’ pieces to present a cohesive comprehensive financial plan.